1838-O Half Dollar, PR64

 The New Orleans Mint shut down from August 2 through November 1, 1838, due to the annual epidemic of yellow fever.
 When the facility reopened, operations were quite slow, and a small mintage of 35,000 dimes delivered on December 29 was the only coinage accomplished for the rest of the year.

 The New Orleans Mint records clearly show there was no opportunity to strike half dollars in 1838, but at least nine examples of the issue are extant today, posing one of the most intriguing questions in all of U.S. numismatics: When and where were these coins struck?
-Recent findings by several researchers suggest that the 1838-O half dollars were struck on two occasions, in two different locations, and for two completely different purposes.
+Recent findings by several researchers suggest that the 1838-O half dollars were struck on two occasions, for two completely different purposes.

 Conventional wisdom, based on a letter from Chief Coiner Rufus Tyler published in The Numismatist in 1894, states that "not more than 20" examples of the 1838-O half dollar were originally struck.
 Respected researcher R.W.
 Julian located records in the National Archives that reveal the two obverse dies for the 1838-O half dollar were destroyed on June 13, 1839, so all of the coins must have been struck before that date.
 Both Julian and Walter Breen concluded that the coins must have been struck early in 1839, possibly to test a new coin press before commencing half dollar coinage in earnest in April with the 1839-dated dies.
 This theory was accepted by most numismatists for many years, but a recent find in the Archives by Julian contradicts Tyler's mintage figure and suggests the coins may have been struck on more than one occasion.